mfarmani95/FOSS_Weekly/docs/index.md

 #  🟢 Objectives of the project

-    *  Implementing the new parametrization of Noah-MP and measuring its effectiveness in representing soil moisture
+    *  Implementing the new parametrization of Noah-MP and assessing its accuracy in representing soil moisture
     *  Ensure the models do not overestimate streamflow
     *  Increase the accuracy of transpiration and evapotranspiration estimation